kamilazdybal/kamilazdybal/README.md

 ## News:

+► My Ph.D. thesis has been selected as one of the top five contributions at the [ERCOFTAC da Vinci Competition](https://www.ercoftac.org/about/ercoftac-da-vinci-competition/18th-da-vinci-2023/)!

 ► Stay tuned for our new paper [*Improving reduced-order models through nonlinear decoding of projection-dependent outputs*](https://github.com/kamilazdybal/nonlinear-decoding) about to appear in the journal Patterns!

 ► Introducing [**PCAfold 2.0**](https://authors.elsevier.com/sd/article/S2352711023001437)!
 Check out the [tutorial videos](https://www.youtube.com/playlist?list=PL7gWbAt3_3KFYchpPZKv2xJHD8q1Wjr-i) on **PCAfold**!